davidescoto900/masters-thesis-public-transport-housing/README.md

 ### The results indicate that, on average, the opening of tram stops does not have a strong or sustained effect on local housing prices.
 One year after treatment, there is a statistically significant but modest dip in prices, possibly reflecting short-run market adjustments.
 The longer-run effects are close to zero and not statistically significant.

 ### This repository is intended as a public demonstration of applied data analytics in urban economics.

+### All data wrangling, merging, and filtering steps are explained in detail in the full thesis (to be uploaded upon completion)